Coronary angioplasty and stents

 How you prepare

-You'll receive instructions about eating or drinking before angioplasty.
-Usually, you'll need to stop eating or drinking six to eight hours before the procedure is scheduled.
-Your preparation may be different if you're already staying at the hospital before your procedure.
+You''ll receive instructions about eating or drinking before angioplasty.
+Typically, you have to stop eating or drinking six to eight hours before the procedure is scheduled.
+Your preparation may be different if you''re already staying at the hospital before your procedure.

 The night before your procedure, you should: